 43. Sun And Moon Foot Tattoo

 The sun and the moon are the perfect pairings, representing two opposing forces; good and evil, life and death, femininity and masculinity, and so much more.
-The design is beautiful but also symbolic, which is why many women are drawn to this inking.
+The design is beautiful but also symbolic, which is why many women are drawn to sun and moon tattoos.
 You can join the two images into one or choose to get inked with one on each foot.
 Keep your piece simple with black ink and little detail, or opt for intricate patterns and symbols to make it more interesting and eye-catching.
 The foot is the perfect placement.

 44. Koi Fish Tattoo